Guide to Mirror Your Android to Android

-Innovations in technology have allowed some of the things that were at one point not thought of.
+Innovations in technology have allowed some of the things that were at one point, not thought of.
 One of the amazing developments recently has been the ability to mirror one smart device to another to another smart device.
 This has made it possible to mirror android to android.
 Mirroring android to android is the end of the innovation, the innovation even includes the possibility to mirror TVs by a smartphone or even your laptop and operate it with your phone as a remote.
-The experience is unlimited and includes, sharing and playing your Android smartphone content to your tablet and even exporting contents from your smartphone to your tablet.
-Android to Android mirroring is amazing and you just might want to try it out.
-It uses Bluetooth, Wi-Fi or even mobile hotspots.
+The experience is unlimited and includes sharing and playing your Android smartphone content to your tablet and even exporting content from your smartphone to your tablet.
+Android to Android mirroring is amazing, and you just might want to try it out.
+It uses Bluetooth, Wi-Fi, or even mobile hotspots.

-While there are many tools for android to android mirroring, this example will use ScreenShare which uses ScreenShare Technology to allow two android to android mirror through Bluetooth, mobile hotspots or Wi-Fi.
-This enables among other things, better viewing experience and one can access internet on another android device through a cellular network of another device.
-ScreenShare is a free application and its features are limited to work with Android phone sharing with Android tablet.
-It also uses ScreenShare browser, ScreenShare service and ScreenShare organizer that help manage Wi-Fi or Bluetooth connection and your data exchange between your two mirrored devices.
+While there are many tools for android to android mirroring, this example will use ScreenShare, which uses ScreenShare Technology to allow two android to android mirror through Bluetooth, mobile hotspots, or Wi-Fi.
+This enables, among other things, better viewing experience, and one can access the internet on another android device through a cellular network of another device.
+ScreenShare is a free application, and its features are limited to work with Android phone sharing with Android tablets.
+It also uses the ScreenShare browser, ScreenShare service, and ScreenShare organizer that help manage Wi-Fi or Bluetooth connection and your data exchange between your two mirrored devices.

 - • A tablet running Android 2.3+